ekrueger1217/Music-Genre-Classifier/README.md

 # Sound-Classification

 ## Business Overview
 The goal of this project is to build a model that accurately classifies various sounds.
-The classes included are i) Speech ii) Music iii) Animal iv) Vehicle V) Natural Sounds.
+The classes included are i) Speech ii) Music iii) Animal and iv) Vehicle.
 I went about this in two ways, 1.
 Using spectrogram images to train a convolutional neural network.
-2. extracting numerical features, such as tempo, Mel-frequency cepstral coefficients (MFCCs), chroma features, and spectral features, from the audio files and trained various classification models.
+2. extracting numerical features, such as tempo, Mel-frequency cepstral coefficients (MFCCs), chroma features, and spectral features, from the audio files and training various classification models.
-The following models were explore:
+The following models were explored:
 1. Convolutional Neural Network (CNN)
 2. Random Forest
 3. Logisitic Regression